slashinfty/yt-frame-timer/README.md

 # yt-frame-timer
 A JavaScript-based program to determine the time between start and end points of a YouTube video down to the frame.
 Based on [https://github.com/Slush0Puppy/retime](https://github.com/Slush0Puppy/retime) by Slush Puppy (big thanks to them for their work).
+Formatting done by [StackEdit](https://stackedit.io/).